 19.4.4 Practical questions

-An individual will need to give careful consideration to a decision to blow the whistle externally because this may result in the loss of statutory protection.
+An individual will need to carefully consider whether to blow the whistle externally because this may result in the loss of statutory protection.
 To be a protected disclosure, the whistleblower must make a qualifying disclosure to an appropriate person or organisation.

 In most cases, disclosures should be made to the employer.
 However, in some circumstances individuals may be protected if they disclose information externally.

 Parliament has approved a list of ‘prescribed persons’ to whom a worker or an employee can make a disclosure, provided they believe the information is substantially true and concerns a matter within that person’s area of responsibility.
-They include (but are not limited to) the FCA, the PRA, the SFO, the NCA, HMRC, the Health and Safety Executive and the CMA.
+They include the FCA, the PRA, the SFO, the NCA, HMRC, the Health and Safety Executive and the CMA.
 There is no requirement to alert the employer beforehand.

 Where the worker or employee reasonably believes a third party (such as a client or supplier) is responsible for the wrongdoing, they can report it to that third party without telling the employer.

 Disclosure to other external sources (e.g. the media) is protected only if the individual believes that the information is substantially true and they do not act for gain.
-So, an individual who receives payment for a story to a newspaper will not be protected.
 Unless the matter is ‘exceptionally serious’, they must have already disclosed it to the employer or a prescribed person (or believe that, if they did, evidence would be destroyed or they would suffer reprisals).
 Disclosure to that person must also be reasonable.